 - Buy a Dr. Brown’s travel warmer, which works in a similar fashion as the two-Thermos-mug trick and is highly rated on Amazon.

-- One mom shared, “To heat up bottles when traveling, you can also ask a gas station or Starbucks/coffee chain for a little bit of hot water in a glass, place your bottle of formula or breastmilk inside the cup, and wait a few minutes for it to heat up.
+- One mom shared one of her on-the-go formula feeding hacks: “To heat up bottles when traveling, you can also ask a gas station or Starbucks/coffee chain for a little bit of hot water in a glass, place your bottle of formula or breastmilk inside the cup, and wait a few minutes for it to heat up.
 No need to carry hot water with you and they normally don’t charge you if you tell them you are heating up a bottle!”
 I have also done this at friends’ houses by microwaving a small amount of water in a coffee mug.

 Whether you’re going to handwash your formula bottles or use a dishwasher, there are accessories that can make the experience easy for you.
 Get a handy drying rack, like this portable rack you can take on the go.
 Make sure you have a bottle brush that also comes with a nipple cleaner.
 If you’re going to use a dishwasher for your bottles, make sure to get a dishwasher basket for nipples and small bottle pieces.

-With these tips and products, formula-feeding is bound to be made simpler and less expensive!
+With these formula feeding hacks and products, baby’s mealtime is bound to be made simpler and less expensive!
 If you have any other ideas that have worked for you, please leave them in the comments.